Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Method

+In this section, we will introduce the details of our Predicate Prototype Network (PPN) based on our Decomposed Prototype Learning (DPL) method.
+We construct a decomposable semantic space for predicates with the help of the pretrained VL model.
+For each predicate category, we generate multiple prototypes related to subjects and objects based on their support samples.
+Given a query sample, we adaptively integrate these prototypes with assigned weights based on subject and object pair to generate query-adaptive predicate prototype representation for each query sample.

-\textbf{Prompt Tokens.} Prompt tuning is an efficient way to transfer the knowledge of the large pretrained VL models into downstream tasks.
+\paragraph{Prompt Construction} Prompt tuning is an efficient way to transfer the knowledge of the large pretrained VL models into downstream tasks.
 In this paper, we introduce learnable prompts as indicators to help us construct the semantic space for each predicate with the power of VL models.
-As the semantics of one predicate are highly related to the subject-object context, we combine the subject and object category with the prompts to induce the semantic knowledge of predicates.
+As the semantics of one predicate is highly related to the subject-object context, we combine the subject and object category with the prompts to infuse the semantic knowledge of predicates.
 To explore more compositions of subject-object context, we exploit the subjects and objects to generate prototypes separately.